LunarWatcher/lunarwatcher.github.io/posts/2025-08-18-beating-wsl-into-submission.md

 ---
-tags: ["wsl"]
-date: 2025-08-18 00:05:06 +0200
+{
+    "date": "2025-08-18T00:05:06+02:00",
+    "title": "Forcing WSL to cooperate with non-standard keyboard layouts", "tags": [ "wsl" ]
+}
 ---
 # Forcing WSL to cooperate with non-standard keyboard layouts

 Since at least 2021 (earliest recorded instance), but likely since WSLg was initially made, [it has had a bug with keyboard translation](https://github.com/microsoft/wslg/issues/173).

 When using GUI apps in WSL, WSL actually delegates the keyboard translation to the underlying distro rather than handling those bits itself, and then telling Linux what keys were pressed and what char that is.
 This is not a problem if you use a standard layout, but if you use a custom layout (for example to remove dead keys), the translation will fail, and the keyboard layout falls back to en_US, which is unusable with my muscle memory.
 If the translation fails, the fix is not trivial, as there's no way to configure the keyboard in WSL at the time of writing.

 Instead, the config has to be done manually in the underlying window system.
 WSL, under the hood, uses Wayland + XWayland.
 Getting the XWayland bit sorted is trivial, because X11 isn't an unstandardised piece of shit like Wayland is.
 All that takes is a `setxkbmap`, and you're set.
 Wayland, on the other hand, is configured on a per-window-manager-basis.
 Each of them have different config systems and different ways and places to set it.
 This is further convoluted by WSL making it hard to access the files in question, and wiping the files

 ## The fix
 and the TL;DR: of my pain and suffering; add this code to your `.zshrc` or `.bashrc`.
 Other shells may require translation before use (or you can just shove it in a `#!/usr/bin/bash` script and source it).